How much will income drawdown cost?

 † Note: Interest is tiered within bands so you will currently receive 0% on the first £999.99, 0.05% (gross) on the amount above £1,000 and below £49,999.99 and 0.10% on balances above £50,000.
 These tiered rates should not be directly compared to the AER, gross or net interest rates of accounts which are not tiered or have a different tier structure.

-If you hold cash balances in more than one Vantage account (i.e. a Vantage Stocks & Shares ISA and a Vantage Fund & Share Account) these will be considered separately when calculating the tiered interest.
+If you hold cash balances in more than one Vantage account (i.e. a Vantage Stocks & Shares NISA and a Vantage Fund & Share Account) these will be considered separately when calculating the tiered interest.
+Interest is not paid on balances held within your income or Loyalty Bonus account.

 For full cost details see our Terms & Conditions.